-- In the case of an emergency on campus, the emergency warning sirens will emit a continuous three-minute sound warning. - The siren is used to alert the public to impending weather emergencies, as well as hazardous material spills, national threats, and safety emergencies. - If you hear the siren, take cover inside.
-Tune into your local radio or television station for further instructions and visit the Ball State Web site.
-If you cannot get to a radio or television, initiate tornado protection procedures as this is the most likely reason for the siren to sound. - The siren does not sound for the entire duration of the emergency.
-Do not assume that the danger has passed when the siren stops sounding.
+- The emergency warning siren emits a continuous three-minute sound warning. - The siren is used to alert the public of an impending danger such as tornado, severe thunderstorm with high winds or large hail, hazardous material spill, or a safety threat.
+If you hear the siren, you should take cover inside away from glass doors and windows, and tune into your local radio or television stations for further instructions.
+If you cannot get to a radio or television, initiate tornado protection procedures as this is the most likely reason for the siren to sound. - The siren does not sound for the entire duration of a tornado warning.
+Do not assume that the danger has passed when the siren stops sounding. - An all clear, a 30-second blast from the emergency warning sirens, will sound when the danger has passed.
+In the absence of additional notices or new alerts from third-party weather services, the tornado warning ends at the end time indicated in the initial alert. - The emergency warning siren is tested each Friday at 11 a.m.
+These tests last for 30 seconds.
+If the emergency warning siren sounds on a Friday morning for longer than 30 seconds, you should initiate tornado protection procedures.